CryoGARS-Glaciology/planet_tile2img/README.md

 ### Citation
 Liu, J., Gendreau, M., Enderlin, E., and Aberle, R. (submitted).
 Improved records of glacier flow instabilities using customized NASA autoRIFT applied to PlanetScope imagery. _The Cryosphere_.

+The repository also contains the code `figure_generation_code.ipynb` used to generate the figures in the manuscript.

 # Description
 The following diagram visualizes the inputs and steps for our PlanetScope image processing pipeline, including the use of autoRIFT (code in a separate repository called [SK-surge-mapping](https://github.com/jukesliu/SK-surge-mapping)):